 Story: Mame Dennis's eccentric, bohemian lifestyle is interrupted when her late brother's son is entrusted to her care.
 But rather than adopt to any societal standards about child rearing, money-making and romance - Mame does everything with her own dramatic flair.

-Reasoning: Okay, here me out on this one.
-While the 1983 first revival was an utter failure (41 performances, despite starring Angela Lansbury), Broadway audiences are suckers for special anniversary-esque productions and 2016 will mark Mame's 50th Anniversary.
+Reasoning: Okay, hear me out on this one.
+While the 1983 first revival was an utter failure (41 performances, despite starring Angela Lansbury), Broadway audiences are suckers for special anniversary-esque productions and 2016 marked Mame's 50th Anniversary.
 While I'm the furthest thing from a fan of Jerry Herman, I can't deny the popularity of this piece and how much it would be likely welcomed back.

 Lost in Yonkers

 Story: This memory play is set in a Yonkers in 1942.
 Bella is 35-years-old, mentally challenged and living at home with her mother, stern Grandma Kurnitz.
 As the play opens, ne'r do-well son Eddie deposits his two young sons on the old lady's doorstep.
 He is financially strapped and taking to the road as a salesman.
 The boys are left to contend with Grandma, with Bella and her secret romance, and with Louie, her brother, a small-time hoodlum in a strange new world called Yonkers.

 Reasoning: Arguably Neil Simon's best and most complete work, this Pulitzer Prize winner surprisingly hasn't been back on Broadway since it premiered in 1991.
 Given its popularity in regional, educational and community theatres, it would generate plenty of interest.